 Peat apparently floated the idea of pushing back the Scottish Cup final from 24 May, in order that Rangers could still be playing league games at that stage.

 This was a non-starter on two fronts.
 Queen of the South, their opponents at Hampden, already had the disadvantage of twiddling their thumbs for four weeks before taking on Rangers owing to the First Division finishing in April.
 And any further delay in the completion of the SPL league season would have meant a host of clubs in the top flight kicking their heels waiting for Rangers to catch up with them.

-The 2007-08 season is the only one in the history of Scottish football to be extended over the inability of one club to fulfil their fixtures.
 And if Rangers supporters want to direct their ire towards anyone for that fact, perhaps they might want to consider Peat’s part in it.

 The SFA asked the SPL to postpone Rangers’ trip to St Mirren and Celtic’s hosting of Falkirk on the weekend before Scotland’s decisive Euro 2008 qualifying match against Italy at Hampden on 17 November.
 That was the same Love Street fixture that Rangers ended up being unable to play until 14 May.

 As of that November, a free midweek emerged in the middle of January and Smith’s side might have been able to play it then.
 But that was given over to a re-arranged encounter against Gretna at Fir Park that Rangers had asked to be moved from 8 December in order that they could have more time to prepare for a decisive Champions League encounter at home to Lyon.

 The decision to postpone the new year derby meeting with Celtic following the death of Phil O’Donnell brought Rangers another outstanding fixture.
 The SPL requested that the SFA consider cancelling a Scotland get-together on 5-6 February, but it appears that Peat and his cohorts weren’t receptive to the idea.